Domenico Morosini: Private life

 Morosini's early years are difficult to reconstruct, due to the absence of reliable records and sources.
 As a matter of fact, his birthyear is unknown, as are the activities and connections of his family before his interest in politics.
 This unusual lack of publicly recorded information is likely because his dukedom was relatively unremarkable in terms of conquests, expansion, and events of significance — historians of the Republic would have had little interest in "digging up the past" either to glorify or to mar his legacy.
-He was married to a woman named Sophia, according to legend a captive from the East.
+He was married to a woman named Sophia, who was according to legend a captive from the East.

-The Morosini had been raised to countship in the late 10th century C.E. after they, with the support of Holy Roman Emperor Otto II, had vanquished the rival Caloprini family.
+The Morosini had been raised to countship in the late 10th century CE after they, with the support of Holy Roman Emperor Otto II, had vanquished the rival Caloprini family.

 Domenico brought the family to the forefront of Venetian political life, starting a tradition that would see his successors contribute greatly to the wellbeing of the Republic.

 Ruggiero Morosini would be admiral of the Venetian navy that defeated the Genoese in 1298, while Francesco Morosini would defeat the Turks on several occasions, somewhat slowing down the westward progress of the Ottoman Empire in the process.